GayathriSK148/age_calculator/README.md

-# age_calculator
+# Age Calculator
+A detailed code to calculate age which takes
+ *Date of birth
-a detailed code to calculate age from date of birth and date on which it is calculated as input
+ *Date on which it is calculated as input